Physics-Constrained Neural Network for Design and Feature-Based Optimization of Weave Architectures: Results and Discussion: Task 1 - Relating Woven Composite Architecture and In-Plane Moduli

 To evaluate the Machine Learning framework's performance for the FDP problem, we directly assess the in-plane modulus prediction in terms of mean absolute percentage error (MAPE) defined in Equation~\ref{eqn:mape}.

 $A_t$ is the actual value, $F_t$ is the predicted value, and $n$ is the total sample size.
 On the other hand, since BDP problems are more complex than FDP problems, we will evaluate the prediction error based on MAPE and compare our PCNN performance with other popular baseline models.
 There are three baseline models considered in this paper: (1) Woven-Decoder, which utilizes the Autoencoder structure\cite{badrinarayanan2017segnet}.
 Autoencoder framework has been widely used for image-based prediction, like predicting the stress contours\cite{feng2021difference,sepasdar2021data,pang2021dislocation}.
 The detailed framework of the Woven-Decoder is shown in Appendix~\ref{ED_baseline}.
 (2) Woven-GAN, which is developed based on the GAN framework.
 Here we represent the generator using the Woven-Decoder structure while adding the discriminator after the output to classify the output into a binary value.
-Such binary values will tell if the result from the generator is realistic or not.
-The GAN-based framework has been used in predicting mechanical analysis, like finding the geometry or the stress contours\cite{chen2020generative,jiang2021stressgan}.
+Such binary values will tell if the generator's result is realistic.
+The GAN-based framework has been used to predict the checkerboard pattern of bi-material composite or to predict the stress distribution contours of different shapes of cantilever beams under certain loading conditions\cite{chen2020generative,jiang2021stressgan}.
 The GAN and Woven-GAN setup details are shown in Appendix~\ref{GAN_baseline}.
-(3) Woven-GA, which is developed based on Genetic Algorithm\cite{whitley1994genetic}.
+(3) Woven-GA, developed based on Genetic Algorithm\cite{whitley1994genetic}.
 The genetic algorithm is a search heuristic from the theory of natural evolution.
-A genetic algorithm has been used to determine the complex geometry, like in the bi-material model\cite{abueidda2019prediction}.
+It generates new generations through crossover and mutations based on a user-defined fitness function by starting from randomly chosen first generations.
+A genetic algorithm has been used to determine the complex geometry from targeted mechanical properties, like finding the bi-material composite model design with the highest strength\cite{abueidda2019prediction}.
 The Woven-GA structure and parameter setup details are shown in Appendix~\ref{GA_baseline}.
 Although BDPa and BDPb problems have different prediction targets, both problems target finding the best pair of patterns and material sequences to match the target modulus.
 So both BDPa and BDPb are evaluated based on the MAPE between the target in-plane modulus and the predicted architecture's in-plane modulus.

-\subsection{Forward direction prediction results}
+\subsection{Forward Direction Prediction Results}